 We’ve long heard about the health benefits of Vitamin D, but what exactly does that encompass?
 Put simply, vitamin D is your body’s response to sunlight.
-Contrary to most other vitamins that are found exclusively within foodstuffs, The ‘Sunshine Vitamin’ is a product of your skin meeting the suns rays head-on and turning them into an essential component for life.
+Contrary to most other vitamins that are found exclusively within foodstuffs, The ‘Sunshine Vitamin’ is a What is The Momo Challenge? meeting the suns rays head-on and turning them into an essential component for life.
 It dissolves into your body fat and has a number of essential functions.

 Of particularly interest, once Vitamin D is absorbed into the body your body cannot instantly process it.
 Instead, like a hormone, this vitamin acts as a catalyst in two different reactions, called ‘hydroxylations’ before being processed and consumed.
 The reactions themselves are where the body finds the most benefits.

 It’s a secret ingredient in essential chemistry the body acts out upon itself.
 Because of this tiered process to the bodies absorption of Vitamin D, it’s found in 3 forms in the body.
 These are called D-1, D-2 and D-3.
 For the most part these are incredibly similar, particularly D-2 and D-3.n They only differ in the shape of their makeup which allows them to bond to different parts within the gut, which is where the vast majority of Vitamin D breakdown actually occurs.
 Here are the commonly accepted health benefits of Vitamin D:

 Within the body you need Vitamin D for a number of reasons, perhaps the biggest use is in the regulation of the immune system.
 It directly interacts and bolsters the utility of the cells that fight infection within the body.
 A low amount of Vitamin D within the body has a direct correlation with an increase in cold and flu’s.